 When the summer temps heat up and turning the stove on just isn't in the cards, a light, refreshing meal is exactly what we want.
 This sauce is surprisingly flavorful, especially since the recipe is so simple!
 Just add everything to a bowl and stir.
 When we tasted this recipe we were amazed at the savory flavor brought out by the simple Asian ingredients.
 The summer rolls require a bit more finesse, but you'll get the hang of it in no time.

-- 1/4 cup 88 Acres Pumpkin Seed Butter with No Added Sugar or Pumpkin Seed Butter
+- 1/4 cup 88 Acres Pumpkin Seed Butter Unsweetened or Pumpkin Seed Butter

 - 1 1/2 tablespoons unseasoned rice vinegar

 - 1 - 2 teaspoons garlic powder

 - 1 teaspoon freshly grated ginger